 - Packing tape (Gorilla tape worked best for me)

-Freehand your pirate ship onto the cardboard and cut out parts for the side of the wagon.
+- First, freehand your pirate ship onto the cardboard then cut out parts for the side of the wagon.
 I used a ruler to help measure everything.
 After you make the first side, make the second one by tracing the finished cut out onto the cardboard.

-Next, add windows before painting the ship.
+- Next, add windows before painting the ship.
 You can outline the windows using a permanent marker to avoid painting over the window.
 Using a foam brush, paint the ship using the acrylic paint.
-You can add “planks” of wood to the ship by using a permanent marker or black paint.
+After that, add “planks” of wood to the ship by using a permanent marker or black paint.
 This takes a lot of time so that step is optional.

-The flag is made of felt.
+- Finally, it’s time to make the flag.
 I cut out the skull and crossbones and hot glued it on.
-Use the hot glue gun to make a fold on the side of the flag to attach to hardwood dowel.
+Use the hot glue gun to make a fold on the side of the flag to attach to the hardwood dowel.
 To attach the cardboard to the wagon, use a lot of tape to secure it.
 Now your child is ready for Gasparilla or Halloween in their cardboard pirate ship.